C.W. HOOD 57 LM

 This C.W.
-Hood 57 Express-Classic is currently in build at Lyman-Morse in Thomaston, Maine for a 2020 delivery.
+Hood 57 Express-Classic was built by Lyman-Morse in Thomaston, Maine.

 A relationship that started with a 26-foot refit/repower project led to the design of this custom cruiser that marries classic lines and modern-day performance.
 Chris and David developed a design that met these goals, and teamed up with Stephens Waring Yacht Design of Belfast, ME to provide engineering and construction drawings as well as final design collaboration.